bonab-is-cool/bonab-is-cool/README.md

 - 👋 Hi, I’m @bonab-is-cool
-- 👀 I’m interested in ...
+- 👀 I’m interested in art.
+And nothing
 - 🌱 I’m currently learning Nothing
 - 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me: go to discord my user is freyas_wife